The parathyroid glands are endocrine glands located in the anterior neck.

 They are responsible for the production of parathyroid hormone (PTH), which acts to increase the level of serum calcium.

 In this article, we shall look at the anatomy of the parathyroid glands – their location, neurovascular supply, and clinical correlations.

-The parathyroid glands are located on the posterior aspect of the lateral lobes of the thyroid gland.
-They are flattened and oval in shape, situated external to the gland itself, but within its sheath.
+The parathyroid glands are usually located on the posterior aspect of the thyroid gland.
+They are flattened and oval in shape – situated external to the thyroid gland itself but within the pretracheal fascia.

-- Superior parathyroid glands – Derived embryologically from the fourth pharyngeal pouch.
-They are located approximately 1cm superior to the entry of the inferior thyroid arteries into the thyroid gland (at level of the inferior border of the cricoid cartilage).
+- Superior parathyroid glands (x2) – derived from the fourth pharyngeal pouch.
+They are located at the middle of the posterior border of each thyroid lobe, approximately 1cm superior to the entry of the inferior thyroid artery into the thyroid gland.

-The parathyroid glands have an extensive supply of nerves, derived from thyroid branches of the cervical (sympathetic) ganglia.
+The parathyroid glands have an extensive supply of sympathetic nerves derived from thyroid branches of the cervical ganglia.

-It is important to note that these nerves are vasomotor, not secretomotor – endocrine secretion of parathyroid hormone is controlled hormonally.
+Note: these nerves are vasomotor, not secretomotor – endocrine secretion of parathyroid hormone is under hormonal control.

 Due to their location on the posterior aspect of thyroid gland, the parathyroid glands are at a high risk of being damaged or removed inadvertently during thyroid surgery.

 This can result in an acute drop in serum calcium – hypocalcaemia.
 Clinical features include tetany, muscle cramps and paraesthesia of the fingers, toes, and mouth.